A woman with wavy, shoulder-length gray and brown hair, smiling outdoors in front of a colorful flower garden.

 About Me

-Psychiatrist Osteopathic Physician Mother Wife World Traveler Art Enthusiast Crafter Food Aficionado Highschool Dropout Lover of Roller Coasters Lego Enthusiast
+Psychiatrist - Osteopathic Physician - Mother - Wife - World Traveler - Art Enthusiast - Crafter - Foodie - High School Dropout - Roller Coaster Fanatic - Music Lover - Lego Enthusiast

 Hi, I’m Dr. Joanna Gratton and I’m not your typical psychiatrist.

-The Corkscrew - The actual first roller coaster I rode at Cedar Point, age 10
+The Corkscrew - The first roller coaster that I rode at Cedar Point at age 10

 • Medical School - Edward Via College of Osteopathic Medicine